godwars2/godwars2.github.io/powers/path_of_shadows.md

 get Shadow Flux and a second Shadowbolt.
 At rank 15 you get Black Lightning.
 At rank 20 you get Drain Lifeforce and Foul Rot.
 At rank 25 you get Tenebrous Chains.

+Each world has its own shadow plane, so make sure you are in the Nexus first, then you will need to type 'path' to transport yourself.

+On the shadow plane you will find age 100 shades and night stags on the plains, age 200 gloom bats and shadow mastiffs in mountains, age 300 shadow beasts and shadow stalkers in swamps, age 400 shadow knights and blood knights in forests and age 500 wild nightmares and living fogs in deserts.

+You can also kill Thrainn in the Nightglade Forest task for his rune.

+### Shadow creatures to Rune Mappings
+- Shade - Animus
+- Night Stag - Valor
+- Gloom bat - Chiroptera
+- Shadow mastiff - Canidae
+- Shadow beast - Savagery
+- Shadow stalker - Aegis
+- Shadow knight - Umbrage
+- Blood knight - Sanguine
+- Wild nightmare - Ember
+- Living fog - Thunder
+- Thrainn - Spiritus